-Kelly Preston, actress and wife of John Travolta, dies at 57
+Kelly Preston, actor and wife of John Travolta, dies at 57

-LOS ANGELES (AP) — Actress Kelly Preston, whose credits included the films “Twins” and “Jerry Maguire,” died Sunday, her husband John Travolta said.
+LOS ANGELES (AP) — Kelly Preston, who played dramatic and comic foil to actors ranging from Tom Cruise in “Jerry Maguire” to Arnold Schwarzenegger in “Twins,” died Sunday, husband John Travolta said.
 She was 57.

-Travolta confirmed his wife’s death in an Instagram post late Sunday.
-He said she died after a two-year battle with breast cancer.
+Travolta said in an Instagram post that his wife of 28 years died after a two-year battle with breast cancer.

-“It is with a very heavy heart that I inform you that my beautiful wife Kelly has lost her two-year battle with breast cancer,” Travolta said of his wife of 28 years.
+“It is with a very heavy heart that I inform you that my beautiful wife Kelly has lost her two-year battle with breast cancer,” Travolta said.
 “She fought a courageous fight with the love and support of so many.”

-Preston had a lengthy career on film and television and at times appearing in films with her husband.
-They had three children together.
+Preston had a lengthy acting career in movies and television, at times appearing together in films with her husband, as they did in the box-office bomb “Battlefield Earth” in 2000.

+Preston starred opposite Kevin Costner in the 1999 film “For the Love of the Game,” and in 2004 appeared in the music video for Maroon 5’s “She Will Be Loved.”

+She had frequent guest-starring roles on TV series like “Medium,” “CSI: Cyber” and “Joey.”

 Preston and Travolta were married at a midnight ceremony in Paris in 1991 while the couple were expecting their first son, Jett.

 In January 2009, Jett Travolta, 16, died after a seizure at the family’s vacation home in the Bahamas.
-The death touched off a court case after an ambulance driver and his attorney were accused of trying to extort $25 million from the actors otherwise they would release sensitive information about their son’s death.
+The death touched off a court case after an ambulance driver and his attorney were accused of trying to extort $25 million from the actors in exchange for not releasing sensitive information about their son’s death.

 Travolta testified during a criminal trial that ended in a mistrial and was prepared to testify a second time, but decided to stop pursuing the case.
 He cited the severe strain the case and his son’s death had caused the family.